sonykey2003/tf-aws-lab/README.md

 ## Prerequisites
 * Installed [Terraform](https://developer.hashicorp.com/terraform/downloads) and clone this repo.
-* Use profile based auth for [AWS Cli](https://developer.hashicorp.com/terraform/install?product_intent=terraform).
+* Install [AWS Cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - recommend using the `GUI installer`.
+* Create an AWS Cli SSO profile as instructed [here](https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html#sso-configure-profile-token-auto-sso).
+  * Once the profile is created, you can login to refresh the SSO token by specifying the profile like [here](https://docs.aws.amazon.com/cli/latest/userguide/sso-using-profile.html).
-* Setup [SSO for AWS](https://community.jumpcloud.com/t5/best-practices/setting-up-sso-for-aws-iam-or-aws-identity-center/m-p/2702#M123) on your JumpCloud tenant.
+* Setup [SSO for AWS IAM Identity Center](https://community.jumpcloud.com/t5/best-practices/setting-up-sso-for-aws-iam-or-aws-identity-center/m-p/2702#M123) on your JumpCloud tenant.
-* Please dive into respective folders for each use case, and run Terraform from there.
+* Dive into respective folders for each use case, and run Terraform from there.
 ## Use Case 1 - A Disposable AD Lab
 For those who wanted to spin up an AD env and test the lights out. i.e. Migrating from AD to JumpCloud via [ADMU](https://github.com/TheJumpCloud/jumpcloud-ADMU) utility, JumpCloud AD integration.